ytazz/vnoid/build_sample.md

 ### Building and running vnoid

-- Using your git client, clone Choreonoid from [here](https://github.com/choreonoid/choreonoid), and clone vnoid from [here](https://github.com/ytazz/vnoid) as a submodule of Choreonoid (so the directories will look like choreonoid/vnoid).
+- Using your git client, clone Choreonoid from [here](https://github.com/choreonoid/choreonoid), and clone vnoid from [here](https://github.com/ytazz/vnoid) as a submodule of Choreonoid (so the directories will look like choreonoid/ext/vnoid).
 - Configure Chorenoid on Cmake.
-Add the path to vnoid to ADDITIONAL_EXT_DIRECTORIES.
+  If you have cloned vnoid below a directory other than choreonoid/ext/, then add the path to the vnoid directory to ADDITIONAL_EXT_DIRECTORIES.
+  If you have cloned it to chorenoid/ext/, no need to do this.
   Configure, generate, build, and install.
   As a result, Choreonoid will be installed to the location specified by CMAKE_INSTALL_PREFIX.
 - Run Choreonoid, load [install directory of Choreonoid]/share/project/vnoid_sample_project.cnoid
 - Run simulation.